transatlantic-comppsych/sklearn-lmer/README.rst

 seem to be working together better these days.
 To install first get a conda environment with the dependencies::

-   >>> conda create -n sklmer numpy scipy rpy2=2.9.4 r-lme4 r-lmertest r-lsmeans tzlocal
+   >>> conda create -n sklmer -c conda-forge numpy scipy rpy2 r-lme4 r-lmertest r-lsmeans tzlocal

 Then pip install sklearn-lmer::